kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/control-flow.md

 2. Looping
 3. Exit handling

-### Conditions (dsl.Condition)
+### Conditions (dsl.If, dsl.Elif, dsl.Else)

-The [`dsl.Condition`][dsl-condition] context manager enables conditional execution of tasks within its scope based on the output of an upstream task or pipeline input parameter.
+The [`dsl.If`][dsl-if] context manager enables conditional execution of tasks within its scope based on the output of an upstream task or pipeline input parameter.
 The context manager takes two arguments: a required `condition` and an optional `name`.
 The `condition` is a comparative expression where at least one of the two operands is an output from an upstream task or a pipeline input parameter.

 In the following pipeline, `conditional_task` only executes if `coin_flip_task` has the output `'heads'`.